NassimOuannoughi/YtDlpGui/readme.md

     Question Mark Icon:
         Add icon (Clicking on it shows an explanation of the field).

-    Hide Some Options Behind "Advanced Parameters":
-        Clean the interface.

     Add Option to Download Videos from Playlist:
         Self-explanatory.